MakeContributions/markdown-dungeon/README.md

 ### 2. ⛩ Dungeon Structure

-Structure should be `dungeon-name/floor-number/room-number`, please see below definition of each variables:
+Structure should be `dungeon-name/floor-number/room-number`, please see the definitions below for each variable:

 - dungeon-name: is a folder that contains floor number, should separate words with a dash(-), is alphanumeric.
 Example: **normal-dungeon-1**.
 - floor-number: is a folder that contains room number, is numeric do not add **0** before the number.